-The Best Cordless Trimmer for a Perfectly Manicured Yard
+The Best Cordless Trimmers for a Manicured Yard

 Pick up where your lawnmower leaves off with a cordless, battery-powered string trimmer—a user-friendly, low-hassle outdoor power tool that can help you keep your yard trim and tidy.